opensearch-project/documentation-website/_migrations/migration-phases/switching-traffic-from-the-source-cluster.md

 ## Assumptions

-This page assumes the following has occured before making the switch:
+This page assumes the following has occurred before making the switch:

 - All client traffic is being routed through switchover listener in [MigrationAssistant ALB]({{site.url}}{{site.baseurl}}/migrations/migration-phases/backfill/).
 - Client traffic has been verified to be compatible with target cluster.